A Skilled Worker visa allows you to come to or stay in the UK to do an eligible job with an approved employer.

 - inside the UK and switching from a different visa

 If you want to change your job or employer, you must apply to update your visa.

-You can include your partner and children in your application to stay in the UK if they are eligible.
+Your partner and children can apply to join you or stay in the UK as your ‘dependants’ if they’re eligible.

 How long it takes